 It is primarily used in Indian cooking in preparing pickles, chutneys, and soups.

 - Growing it is similar to common ginger.

 - In cold climates, you can grow it in warmer months.

 14. Kahili Ginger

 Other Name: Fragrant Ginger Lily, Kahila Garland-Lily

-This plant is native to Himalayan regions and grown primarily for the ornamental purpose–Large dramatic foliage and showy, fragrant flowers make it a truly exotic tropical plant.
-However, it does not have many edible usages.
+This plant is native to Himalayan regions and grown primarily for ornamental purpose.
+Large dramatic foliage and showy, fragrant flowers make it a truly exotic tropical plant.

 - It can be up to 8 feet tall.
 In containers, it doesn’t exceed above 3-4 feet.